List of Azumanga Daioh characters: Kaori

 Kaori (かおり), also known as Kaorin, is a girl infatuated with Sakaki, whose unrequited feelings are a frequent source of anxiety.
-Her friends seem mostly unaware of her crush on Sakaki, and it is unknown whether or not Sakaki would reciprocate (in the first episode, Kaorin was put off inviting Sakaki to the astronomy club due to fear of rejection; Sakaki, however, seemed sad that Kaorin had not invited her).
+Her friends seem mostly unaware of her crush on Sakaki, and it is unknown whether or not Sakaki can reciprocate her feelings if she knew about them.
 In the 2009 manga Azumanga Daioh: Supplementary Lessons, Osaka asks Kaori if she is homosexual.
 Kaori becomes embarrassed and protests that it's "one of those things peculiar to puberty".
 Kaori then attempts to prove Osaka wrong by saying she would feel the same way even if Sakaki were a man, which confounds Osaka.

 While her given name is Kaori, she is almost always addressed by her nickname of Kaorin (かおりん) (nicknames are often formed by changing the end of a name in this way to sound cute).
 Kaorin's surname is speculated to be Aida, judging from a panel in volume one of the manga, however this is still unconfirmed.

 Kaorin is normally shy and sensitive to a fault, but frequently has been known to display a ferocious temper and is prone to extreme jealousy when Sakaki is involved.
 She can also be more than a little neurotic.
 She has some artistic talent, and helped design Chiyo's penguin suit.